zork9/pygame-assassin-of-the-underdark/README.txt

 This is work in progress :

-run 'python pythonshellwindowmain.py' inside the src/ directory to run the game, pics/ directory must be in the directory you run python in.
+run 'python pythonshellwindowmain.py' inside the src/ directory to run the shell window, pics/ directory must be in the directory you run python in.

 These are the commands :